f5devcentral/nginx-one-lab/docs/README.md

 We will now show how this works in this section of the lab.

-1. Add your NGINX Open Source instance to your config sync group
+1. Add your NGINX Open Source instance to your config sync group by repeating instructions from [Adding existing instance](#adding-existing-instance) that you did for NGINX Plus.

-1. When you add the Open Source instance, the status shows "Out of Sync"
+1. When you add the Open Source instance, the status shows "Out of Sync".

     ![Out of Sync Instance](media/lab5-15.png)